mariogeiger/lensfinder-euclid/README.md

 - `arch_views.py` two NN feed with the full image and only the central part connected at the end
 - `arch_invariant.py` invariant NN under the dihedral group

+## get started notebook
+The file `get_started.ipynb` is a jupyter notebook that contains example usage.

 ## make a prediction

     python3 predict.py arch_baseline.py trained_variables/space_based/baseline output.txt samples/space_based/lens